 On September 17, 2021 we incorporated a subsidiary corporation, AI Mind, Inc. for the purpose of identifying and capitalizing upon market opportunities for its AI Deep Learning Platform.
 The first activity undertaken by the subsidiary was the creation of graphical images expressed as Non-Fungible Tokens ("NFTs") utilizing the AI Deep Learning Platform.
-We plan to explore other opportunities to monetize its AI Deep Learning Platform over time.
+During the six months ended March 31, 2022, the Company's artificial intelligence (AI) Deep Learning Platform began generating revenue from digital asset sales of NFT's and had sales of \$4,360,000.